Dr. Carrie Scarff, R.Aud, PhD

 Dr. Carrie Scarff completed her Master of Science in Audiology at Dalhousie University, clinical Audiology internships at Georgetown Medical Centre in Washington DC and The IWK Grace hospital in Halifax, and her PhD and PostDoc in Auditory Neuroscience at the University of Calgary in the area of brain plasticity and hearing research under the tutelage of Dr. Jos Eggermont.
 She has published peer-reviewed publications in the areas of early identification of hearing loss, Tinnitus and auditory cortical plasticity following hearing loss with her colleagues at The University of Calgary and Dalhousie University.

-Dr. Scarff practices at Audiology Innovations Ltd. in the Mission area of Calgary and directs this and its second location in Glenbrook Plaza.
+Dr. Scarff practices at Audiology Innovations Ltd. in the Mission area of Calgary and directs this and its additional locations in Glenbrook Plaza and Mount Royal West.
 She sits on the Board of Directors with the Deaf and Hear Alberta non-profit organization in Calgary, and is involved in educating and informing health professionals and agencies about hearing loss issues, new research and treatments in hearing loss.
 She takes a particular interest in the effects of hearing loss on the brain and advancements in research in this area.

 Dr. Scarff is a leading lecturer to health professionals and the general public.
 In her lectures, she covers the common causes of hearing loss, new technology and assistive devices, how to effectively communicate with those who have hearing loss, as well as tips and techniques to help keep their brain healthy for maximum hearing throughout the lifespan.